raafaadg/deepcell-evaluator/README.md

-# Deepcell Evaluator - Challange
+# Deepcell Evaluator - Challenge

 This project was developed inspired by the challenge proposed in the HackerRank platform.
 The purpose is to have a service capable of performing the same request, however, being served through a REST and GraphQl API.